jyothish012/MailFlowCheck/README.md

 - **Voicemail servers**
 - **Mail applications**
 - **Custom servers that send email via SMTP on port 25**
-- **You Could use it to test Scan to Email,But Only If you have the machine you are running this Network subnet allowed for port 25**
+- **You can use it to test Scan to Email, but only if the machine you’re running this on is on a network subnet with port 25 allowed for outbound access.**

 With this tool, you can easily: